-Have you ever thought about what it means that Jesus is our Passover lamb?
+Have you thought about what it means that Jesus is our Passover lamb?

-Let me show you why this metaphor is so important and why the depth of its meaning is often overlooked.
+Let’s look at why this metaphor is so important and why its depth of meaning is often overlooked.

 Early in his gospel account, the apostle John wrote:

 29 The next day John [the Baptist] saw Jesus coming toward him and said, “Look, the Lamb of God, who takes away the sin of the world!
 30 This is the one I meant when I said, ‘A man who comes after me has surpassed me because he was before me.’
 31 I myself did not know him, but the reason I came baptizing with water was that he might be revealed to Israel.”